Enhanced public key security for the McEliece cryptosystem: Attacks against the proposed cryptosystem

 Let us denote by $\star$ the so-called \emph{star product} \cite{Marquez2012}.
 Given $\mathbf{a}=[a_1, a_2, \dots, a_n]$ and $\mathbf{b}=[b_1, b_2, \dots, b_n]$, we have $\mathbf{a}\star\mathbf{b}=[a_1b_1, a_2b_2, \dots, a_nb_n]$.
-Using this star-product on the elements of the public code, another distinguisher was devised in \cite{Gauthier2012}, specifically designed to obtain a subcode needed to attack the system through a DAP.
+Using this star-product on the elements of the public code, another distinguisher was devised in \cite{Gauthier2012, Couvreur2013}, specifically designed to obtain a subcode needed to attack the system through a DAP.

-The key idea is to choose $3$ random codewords $\mathbf{c_1,c_2,c_3}$ of the code described by the public generator matrix and compute all the possible star products $\mathbf{g_i}\star \mathbf{c_j}$, where $\mathbf{g_i}$ is one of the rows in $\mathbf{G'}$ with $1\le i \le k$ and $1\le j \le 3$.
+The key idea is to choose $3$ random codewords $\mathbf{c_1,c_2,c_3}$ of the code described by the public generator matrix and compute all the possible star products $\mathbf{g_i}\star \mathbf{c_j}$, where $\mathbf{g_i}$ is one of the rows in $\mathbf{G'}$, with $1\le i \le k$ and $1\le j \le 3$.

 It is possible to verify that, if $\left\{\mathbf{c_1,c_2,c_3}\right\}\in \mathbf{C}_{\Lambda^{\bot}}$, the dimension of the space described by $\mathbf{G'}\star \left\{\mathbf{c_1,c_2,c_3}\right\}$ is almost always equal to (or very close to) $2k+2$; otherwise, when at least one $\mathbf{c_j}\notin \mathbf{C}_{\Lambda^{\bot}}$, the dimension is equal to (or very close to) $3k-3$.
-For the sake of simplicity we call $\mathcal{D}_{\mathbf{\Lambda}}$ and $\mathcal{D}_{rand}$ the dimension of the distinguisher space in the two cases.
-We note that the DAP in \cite{Gauthier2012} can be applied to a code having rate $<0.5$ or to its dual if the rate is $>0.5$; so, $k$ has to be replaced by $r=n-k$ for the cases we consider, where the rates are greater than $0.5$.
+For the sake of simplicity, we call $\mathcal{D}_{\mathbf{\Lambda}}$ and $\mathcal{D}_{rand}$ the dimension of the distinguisher space in the two cases.
+We note that the DAP in \cite{Gauthier2012, Couvreur2013} can be applied to a code having rate $<0.5$ or to its dual if the rate is $>0.5$; so, $k$ has to be replaced by $r=n-k$ for the cases we consider, where the rates are greater than $0.5$.

-Actually, by assuming $z = 1$ and $m = 1$, the complexity of the distinguisher phase of the attack, hence not considering the subsequent subcode recovering phase and the Sidelnikov-Shestakov attack, is $O(nk^2q^3)$, where $q$ is the cardinality of the field; so, it seems feasible for any reasonable choice of the parameters.
+Actually, by assuming $z = 1$ and $m = 1$ the complexity of the distinguisher phase of the attack, hence not considering the subsequent subcode recovering phase and the Sidelnikov-Shestakov attack, is $O(nk^2q^3)$, where $q$ is the cardinality of the field; so, it seems feasible for any reasonable choice of the parameters.

-Two possible countermeasures to this DAP can be devised, both based on an increase of $z$ and/or $m$; the first one imposes to increase the decoding complexity, the second one comes for free but requires good error correction capabilities; so, a sufficiently long code (for example, $n=511$) is required.
+Based on this fact, in \cite{Gauthier2012} it has been demonstrated that a DAP is feasible when $z = 1$ and $m = 1$.
+This is obviously a very particular choice.
+In the following, instead, we will consider more general cases with $z > 1$ and $m > 1$: one or both of these choices make the system immune to this kind of attacks.
+In fact, two possible countermeasures to this DAP can be devised, both based on an increase of $z$ and/or $m$; the first one imposes to increase the decoding complexity, while the second one comes for free, but requires good error correction capabilities.